 Improvement of Mechanical Properties and Toughness

-Proper PWHT transforms hard, brittle microstructures in the heat-affected zone into tougher, more ductile structures.
-This transformation significantly improves impact properties and fracture toughness critical factors in preventing brittle failure in pressure vessel post-weld.
+PWHT transforms hard, brittle microstructures in the heat-affected zone (HAZ) into tougher, ductile structures, improving fracture toughness and impact resistance.
+Learn more in our guide on quality assurance in custom pressure tank manufacturing.

 Mitigation of Hydrogen-Induced Cracking